secondary and primary school

 The large theatre hall and the gymnasium are clad in a wooden shell with a unique shape; this softens the orthogonal layout and makes sure it is partly ‘abgeeckt’ (‘rounded-off’, one of the central principles of the Steiner design philosophy).
 However, this is more than a visual intervention; a range of supporting facilities have been incorporated into the sloping shell walls.
 Both halls are fully soundproof, with separate floors above one another, to ensure that the different purposes do not interfere with each other.
 Theatre plays an important role in Steiner Waldorf education, which is why the hall meets the most stringent requirements in the field of theatre technology.

 The façades of the College are executed in brick in combination with sustainable wood.
 On the street side, the façades are 'hard' and executed in butt-jointless brickwork, with wooden slats offering softening and shading.
 On the schoolyard side, the façades become more 'organic' and are executed in light, vertical wooden panelling.
 For the interior, atelier PRO has chosen a basis of natural colours and materials, which alternates with accents in more pronounced shades.
-Special furniture pieces, such as the study areas and the distribution counter, have been customised; the canteen contains a living green wall.
+Special furniture pieces, such as the study areas and the canteen counter, have been customised; the canteen contains a living green wall.
 At the end of each corridor, as a reference point, the windows are decorated with a glass artwork by artist Ton Mensenkamp.

 At the School, the existing wooden window frames were reused; the entire building was also decked out with new insulation and new façade cladding: from painted concrete to warm wood.
 The colour scheme for the interior of the primary school was developed by De Werkplaats GSB.